Top 10 Sports Stars Born In Michigan

 3. Earvin ‘Magic’ Johnson

 The Los Angeles Lakers drafted Johnson to help end their seven-season wait for a title, and he delivered.
-Dubbed ‘Magic’ in his high school days, Johnson led the Lakers to the championship in his first season, the first of three titles in his career.
+Dubbed "Magic" in high school, Johnson led the Lakers to the championship in his first season, the first of three titles in his career.

 4. Draymond Green

-Draymond Green is a player who polarizes opinion.
-It’s easy to appreciate his ability on the basketball court, but his bad behavior has irritated a number of people, including the league.
+Draymond Green is a polarizing player.
+While it’s easy to appreciate his ability on the basketball court, his bad behavior has irritated many people, including the league.

-When the four-time NBA champ and four-time All-Star concentrates on playing ball, Green is one of the best at stealing the ball, shot-blocks, rebounds and his all-round solid defensive game.
-The Warriors are among the favorites with sports betting apps.
+When the four-time NBA champ and four-time All-Star concentrates on playing ball, Green is one of the best at stealing the ball, blocking shots, and rebounding—part of his all-around solid defensive game.
+The Warriors are favorites with sports betting apps.

 5. Tony Dungy

-One of the more elusive clubs in the NFL, is the one where the members have won the Super Bowl both as a player and a head coach.
-Only three men have done this and one of them was born in Jackson, Michigan.
+One of the more elusive clubs in the NFL is the one whose members have won the Super Bowl both as players and head coaches.
+Only three men have done this, and one of them was born in Jackson, Michigan.

-These days, Tony Dungy may be known for being a TV analyst on NBC’s "Football Night In America".
-But back in the day, the defensive back helped the Pittsburgh Steelers win Super Bowl XIII.
+Today, Tony Dungy may be known for being a TV analyst on NBC’s "Football Night In America."
+But the defensive back then helped the Steelers win Super Bowl XIII.

-Almost 30 years later, Dungy joined Mike Ditka and Tom Flores in that elusive club by leading the Indianapolis Colts to glory in Super Bowl XLI as the head coach masterminded a 29-17 win over the Chicago Bears in rainy Miami, when the Colts were seven-point favorites with sports betting sites.
+Almost 30 years later, Dungy joined Mike Ditka and Tom Flores in that elusive club by leading the Indianapolis Colts to glory in Super Bowl XLI as the head coach masterminded a 29-17 win over the Chicago Bears in rainy Miami when the Colts were seven-point favorites.

 Tony Dungy